 Proposal 13: Normalize rays in Option 0 by a scaling factor (e.g., 1/M where M is the number of rays in target-Rx link) to avoid power inflation through concatenation

+Observation 6: Nearly 40% and 3% of paths are dropped with the path dropping threshold of -25dB and -50dB, respectively.

+Proposal 14: Do not adopt path dropping using a threshold in Option 0

 Sensing area

-Proposal 14: Define a sensing coverage area for the ISAC channel model where the area includes only possible points for which the UE or network can localize an object within a specific accuracy requirement.
+Proposal 15: Define a sensing coverage area for the ISAC channel model where the area includes only possible points for which the UE or network can localize an object within a specific accuracy requirement.